Bus Tour InformationMonday, July 24, 2017 through Friday, July 28, 2017

 Montana is full of wonder and packed with everything that comes to mind when folks dream of Montana: it is blessed with large agricultural valleys, snow-capped mountains, big ranches, spectacular views, trout-filled rivers, abundant history, and a slow-paced, genuine Montana way of life.

 But as you participate in this tour, we are certain you'll experience another reason why Montana will impress you-our world-class colleges and universities.
 Our two flagship campuses are magnets for top-notch teachers and researchers plus students from around the country and across the globe.
 You will spend ample time on the campuses of The University of Montana and Montana State University.
-Plus, you will hear from affiliate campuses of each flagship: The University of Montanan-Western, Montana Tech of the University of Montana, Montana State University-Northern and Montana State University-Billings.
+Plus, you will hear from affiliate campuses of each flagship: The University of Montana-Western, Montana Tech of the University of Montana, Montana State University-Northern and Montana State University-Billings.

 For $250, we will provide housing, meals, and most transportation.
 You are responsible for the cost of your own transportation to and from Montana.
 Participants from the last eight tours raved about the opportunity to see a variety of schools, to experience the splendor of Montana, and to gain positive professional development.